Dark matter

 Although dark matter has not been directly observed, its existence and properties are inferred from unexplained mass in gravitational lensing calculations, which affects the motions of baryonic matter and light.[4].
 It influences the universe’s large-scale structure, the formation of galaxies, and affects the cosmic microwave background.

-Such a description is puzzling because dark matter is indicated as unexplained mass, distinctly different from ordinary matter such as protons, neutrons, electrons, and neutrinos.
-That is puzzling because there is no proper idea what “ordinary” matter is.
-The Large Hadron Collider aims to unravel some of the secrets of ordinary matter, and hopefully, this intellectual investment in Geneva will pay off.
+Such a description is puzzling because dark matter is an unexplained mass manifestation distinctly different from ordinary matter, such as protons, neutrons, electrons, and neutrinos.
+That is puzzling because there is no proper idea of what ‘ordinary’ matter is.
+The Large Hadron Collider is designed to uncover the mysteries of ordinary matter, and it is hoped that this intellectual investment in Geneva will yield results.

-The single dodecahedron fits well in the description of dark matter.
-It can absorb photons in the thermal process, but the visible light emits in a fuzzy way.
-It is not so easy to explain with the information given in this site so far, but visible recognition requires atoms with electrons that can perform the full spinor functionality.
-Electrons in a dodecahedron are locked in place, and therefore the spinor functionality cannot fulfill such a rotation anymore.
+The single dodecahedron fits well into the description of dark matter.
+It can absorb photons in the thermal process, but emits visible light in a diffuse manner.
+It is not so easy to explain with the information given in this book so far, but visible recognition requires atoms with electrons that can perform the full spinor functionality.
+Electrons in a dodecahedron are locked in place, and as a result, the spinor functionality of the electron cannot execute such a rotation anymore.

-Twin dodecahedrons can also configure into dark matter, as a construct of two protons.
-The section about the Sun will give some clarification.
+Twin dodecahedrons can also be configured into dark matter as a construct of two protons.